Voilett-Roze/asus/pyTivo-on-AsusWRT-Merlin-Router:--How-To-Guide.md

     opkg install procps-ng
     opkg install procps-ng-pgrep

-'Pgrep' isn't technically required, but it's used in the init.d start-up script.
+'pgrep' isn't technically required, but it's used in the init.d start-up script.
 It's a handy command to have around anyway.

 3)  Define/create a directory in the Linux filesystem to hold your pyTivo software and configuration.
 I've chosen to use _/opt/app/pyTivo_, so if you see that string referenced below, substitute the path to your pyTivo directory if you're using something else.
 [Note _/opt_ is the entware directory, so I just created another directory within the entware structure I call "app" to hold application-specific data, then created another subdirectory within it for pyTivo specific files.
 This is purely a matter of personal preference, so set it up as you like.]